virtual-labs/exp-carrier-density-iiith/experiment/theory.md

 \tag{3.18}
 $$<br>

-The carrier product in the left-hand-side of th ebove equation is the intrinsic(undoped) silicon carrier concentration n<sub>i</sub> and as we know bandgap energy
+The carrier product in the left-hand-side of the above equation is the intrinsic(undoped) silicon carrier concentration n<sub>i</sub> and as we know bandgap energy
 $$
 E_{G} = E_{C} - E_{V}
 $$